Sitetheory/Sitetheory-Docs/API/User.rst

 **Required:**

--`email` (string) - You must provide an email (for account verification email) -`profile.phones` (array with object values) - You must provide a phone for password resets.
+- `email` (string) - You must provide an email (for account verification email)
+- `profile.phones` (array with object values) - You must provide a phone for password resets.

 .. code-block:: javascript
     :caption: API Post Body